Wilson's Raid: The raid

-In a separate battle on Easter Sunday, April 16, Wilson was victorious in the Battle of Columbus, Georgia, in which Upton's division clashed with Confederate forces at Columbus, capturing the city and its naval works and burning, then scuttling the incomplete ironclad ram, CSS Jackson.
+In a separate battle on Easter Sunday, April 16, Wilson was victorious in the Battle of Columbus, in which Upton's division clashed with Confederate forces at Columbus, capturing the city and its naval works and burning, then scuttling the incomplete ironclad ram, CSS Jackson.
 This engagement is regarded as the "Last Battle of the Civil War."

 On April 20, Wilson's men captured Macon, Georgia, without resistance, and Wilson's Raid came to an end.
-This was only six days before General Joseph E. Johnston's surrender of all Confederate troops in the Carolinas, Georgia, and Florida to William Tecumseh Sherman in North Carolina.
+This was only six days before General Joseph E. Johnston's surrender of all Confederate troops in the Carolinas, Georgia, and Florida to William T. Sherman in North Carolina.

-Aftermath and capture of Jefferson Davis
+Aftermath

+Ruins of the Confederate States Naval Foundry at Selma in 1865.

 Wilson's Raid had been a spectacular success.
 His men captured five fortified cities, 288 cannons, and 6,820 prisoners, at a cost of 725 U.S. casualties.
 Forrest's casualties, from a much smaller force, numbered 1,200.
 Wilson completed the raid without destroying plantation property that characterized Sherman's March to the Sea of the previous year.
 Residents accused Wilson's men of sacking Selma after the battle.
 Still, the damage came from many sources, including street combat that continued into the night, 35,000 bales of cotton, and the Central Commercial Warehouse fired by Confederates as the city fell.
 Some U.S. soldiers and newly liberated formerly enslaved people engaged in plunder.
 After the first night, Wilson re-established discipline.

 Upon conclusion of the raid, and following the surrender of all of the Confederate forces east of the Chattahoochee River by Johnston to Sherman, the hostilities in the theater ended.
 However, the pursuit of fleeing officials of the Confederate government commenced as Wilson's forces fanned out through the region.
 Confederate President Jefferson Davis was captured on May 10, 1865, near Irwinville, Georgia.